pachyderm/pachyderm/doc/docs/2.3.x/deploy-manage/deploy/deploy-w-tls.md

     If you are using a custom ca-signed cert, **you must include the full certificate chain in the root.crt file**.

-## Connect to Pachyderm via Proxy Server

-If you use Kubernetes cluster-wide proxies to control outbound access, use the following attributes to propagate your required settings:

--  `global.proxy`: Sets the HTTP/S proxy server address for Console, PachD, and Enterprise Server.
--  `global.noProxy`: Define a comma-separated list of destinations that bypass the proxy if `global.proxy` is being used.

 !!!
 Attention
     We are now shipping Pachyderm with an **embedded proxy** allowing your cluster to expose one single port externally.